ballet/ballet/docs/maintainer_guide.rst

 Validating features
 ~~~~~~~~~~~~~~~~~~~

-The ``myproject`` repository has received a new pull request which triggers an automatic
+The ``ballet-my-project`` repository has received a new pull request which triggers an automatic
 evaluation.

 1. The PR is examined by the CI service.